 - Stress or just being 'run down' for one of many reasons.

 - Sunshine.
 Strong, direct sunlight may trigger cold sores in some people.

 What are the symptoms of a cold sore?

 You may feel a tingle or an itch before the blisters appear, usually around your lips or nose.
 This can last several hours, or up to a day or so.
 After the tingle, one or more blisters appear which are usually sore.
 The blisters contain fluid that is teeming with the herpes virus.
 The blisters may weep and take several days to form scabs.
 Cold sores can be very tender and painful.

 Until the cold sores have 'scabbed over' and are completely dry, the cold sore is very infectious and can be spread to other people.
 The scab slowly disappears over a week or so, leaving no scar.
 Some virus will remain dormant (inactive) in the nerve sheath, ready to cause another cold sore sometime in the future.

 Can cold sores be passed on to other people?

 Yes.
 When you have a cold sore you should not kiss anyone or allow anyone to come into skin contact with the sore.
-In particular, avoid kissing newborn babies and anyone who has a poor immune system (immunocompromised).
+In particular, avoid kissing newborn babies and anyone who has a poor immune system (an immunocompromised person).
 Immunocompromised people include people having chemotherapy for cancer and people with conditions such as AIDS.
 Avoid oral sex until the cold sores have completely healed.
-When you have no symptoms (when the virus is dormant), you are not usually infectious.
+When you have no symptoms - when the virus is dormant (inactive) - you are not usually infectious.
 Healthy people who already have cold sores cannot be re-infected.

 Do I need any tests?